-Dr. Jacqueline Eghrari-Sabet, allergy and asthma specialist at Family Allergy & Asthma Care in Maryland, offers tips on how to manage your asthma in order to avoid falling prey to thunderstorm asthma or sometimes called thunder fever.
+Dr. Jacqueline Eghrari-Sabet, an allergy and asthma specialist in Maryland, offers tips on how to manage your asthma in order to avoid falling prey to thunderstorm asthma or sometimes called thunder fever.

 Start with Control